symonk/log-analyse/README.md

 `glob` basis.
 These modes and actions are growing and right now but these will be supported in the near future:

-  * `mode:sequential`: Sequentially monitor a log file from head to tail.
-  * `mode:reverse`: Sequentially monitor a log file from tail to head (reverse).
-  * `mode:fan_out`: Have multiple goroutines monitoring the log files.
   * `trigger:slack`: Dispatch a notification to slack.
   * `trigger:teams`: Dispatch a notification to teams.
   * `trigger:cloud_watch`: Publish a metric to cloudwatch.